ncase/anxiety/scenes/act4.md

 {{/if}}

 {{if _.a4_fears_discussed==2}}
-h: Anyway, anything else on your heavy heart?
+h: So, anything else on your heavy heart?
 {{/if}}

 {{if _.a4_fears_discussed==3}}